wutsi/wutsi.github.io/design/payment-api/README.md

 This is a generic API for supporting online payment.
 The scope of this API is limitted (for the moment to Mobile payment).
 The operation supported by the API:
-- Transfert: Transfer payment to a customer
-- Status: Return the status of a transaction
 - Verify: Verify the identify of a customer

-## API Operations
+- Transfer: Transfer payment to a customer
+- Transfer Status: Return the status of a transaction

 ## Verify
 This command verify the status of a customer, ensure that its phone number is valid.
 ```